-We are committed to reviewing the pilot Peer Assessor Panel and process in March 2021.
+We are reviewing the pilot Peer Assessor Panel and process.
 In the meantime, we continue to welcome Expressions of Interest from Traditional Owners of the Far East Gippsland, North East, Central North and Mid North West regions and will consider these at this review time.
 This is an opportunity to expand the panel with any new panellists.

 Submit an expression of interest